bagusaff/rembux-admin/client/README.md

 - modals and buttons are functional

+## 16-06-2021

+- fix reload crash after insert new data

 ## todo

-- finish the backend
+- finish the backend (done)

-- connect the backend to the frontend
+- connect the backend to the frontend (done)

-- create login form
+- create login form (done)